helloheyi/FTE-Cplusplus/README.md

 4. Future extension for other operations: dd support for more mathematical operations such as sin, cos, exp, and beyond.

 a.
-In tape class, add a new entry to the NodeType enum and add a method to create a node for the new operation.
+In tape class,add a new entry to the NodeType emun and add method to create a node for the new operation.
 c.
-In Differentiator class Extend forwardPass() Logic and backwardPass() Logic
+In Differentiator class extend forwardPass() logic and backwardPass() logic